Sabuj-Chowdhury/CarCloud-client/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root of the project and add the following environment variables:
+Create a `.env` file in the root of the project and add the following variables:

 ```plaintext
 DB_USER=YOUR_DB_USER